KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-03-11-on-choosing-a-hypermedia-format.md

 ---
 title: "On choosing a hypermedia type for your API - HAL, JSON-LD, Collection+JSON, SIREN, Oh My!"
 date: 2014-03-11T15:15:15Z
-description: "In recent years REST has been at the forefront of modern API design.
-This has led to APIs with manageable URLs that respect the HTTP verbs (GET, POST, PUT and the rest), producing an intuitive model for client developers.
-Unfortunately, there are two problems that REST doesn't solve alone."
 tags:
   - "hypermedia"
   - "rest"